 This page shows what Big Basin was like before the August 2020 lightning fire.
 It does not describe current conditions.
 See the main Big Basin page for current park information.

-This one-hour loop hike passes through streamside forest and the Blooms Creek campground before climbing up a hillside and descending through redwood-lined ravines on the East Ridge Trail.
+This one-hour loop hike passes through streamside forest and the Blooms Creek campground before climbing up a hillside and descending through redwood-filled ravines on the East Ridge Trail.
 The hike winds up with some big redwoods on the Skyline-Hinh Hammond Connector Trail.

-To take the full hike, cross the footbridge and turn left onto the Blooms Creek trail.
+To take the full hike, cross the footbridge and turn left onto the Blooms Creek Trail.
 The redwoods are much smaller on this side of the creek, where the land begins to rise up from Big Basin’s alluvial flat.
 The trail follows the creek for a while, offering views of some big redwoods around the creek.
 It climbs through dense tanoak before ending at a paved road that’s part of the campground.
 Turn left onto the road.

-The lowland forest along this trail is much more scenic than the highlands of the East Ridge Trail, with less tanoak, larger redwoods, and the cool, quiet atmosphere typical of pure redwood forests.
-The redwoods get progressively larger and the forest more scenic as the trail approaches the Skyline-to-the-Sea Trail.
-Across the creek, some of the impressive redwoods around the Redwood Nature Trail are also visible.
+The lowland forest along this trail is much more scenic than the highlands of the past few miles, with less tanoak, huge redwoods, and the cool, quiet atmosphere typical of pure redwood forests.
+The redwoods get progressively larger and soon the trail winds among massive black-barked trees dusted with copper-colored lichen.
+This is one of the most impressive redwood groves in the park.
+Across the creek, some of the tall and remarkably straight redwoods along the Redwood Nature Trail are also visible.

 Turn onto the Skyline-to-the-Sea trail; look for the exceptionally large (and unmarked) Santa Clara Tree to your right as you approach the footbridge that crosses Opal Creek.

-© 2005, 2008 David Baselt
+© 2005, 2008, 2014, 2017 David Baselt